-- 4.2.1 Delivery of the hot lunchtime meal occurs between 10:30 a.m. and 1:30 p.m.
-A second cold, chilled and weekend meals may be delivered with the first meal only when authorized by the Care Consultant; or - 4.2.2 Delivery of the refrigerated or frozen meals occurs between 8:00 a.m. and 6:00 p.m. - 4.2.2 The Provider must notify the client if delivery of the meals will be delayed more than one hour past established delivery time for daily delivery and for alternate day delivery for weekly or bi-weekly refrigerated or frozen delivery. - 4.2.3 The Provider must notify the Care Consultant if there is a change in the meal delivery to the client. - 4.2.4 The Provider must furnish written instructions related to client meal delivery and set-up to the driver when indicated.
+- 4.2.1 Delivery of the <a href="https://doi.org/10.2016/journa.2016 - 4.2.2 Delivery of the refrigerated or frozen meals occurs between 8:00 a.m. and 6:00 p.m. - 4.2.2 The Provider must notify the client if delivery of the meals will be delayed more than one hour past established delivery time for daily delivery and for alternate day delivery for weekly or bi-weekly refrigerated or frozen delivery. - 4.2.3 The Provider must notify the Care Consultant if there is a change in the meal delivery to the client. - 4.2.4 The Provider must furnish written instructions related to client meal delivery and set-up to the driver when indicated.